viewpit/bodywork/README.md

 * Install the .NET SDK 2.0 from https://www.microsoft.com/net/download/core
 * [NodeJS](http://nodejs.org/) >=8.9.0 This provides the platform on which the build tooling runs.
 This may be downloaded and installed from the NodeJS website.
-* NPM >=5.1.0 This is installed with NodeJS, but if you install a older version of NodeJS, you may have to update this.
+* NPM >=5.5.1 This is installed with NodeJS, but if you install a older version of NodeJS, you may have to update this.
 How to upgrade npm https://www.npmjs.com/package/npm-windows-upgrade

-## How This Project Was Created

-This prodject was created using the Microsoft.AspNetCore.SpaTemplates for Aurelia, width .NET Core 2.0.2
-* Use the .NET CLI to install the ASP.NET Spa Templates.
-  * `dotnet new --install "Microsoft.AspNetCore.SpaTemplates::*"`
-  * `dotnet new aurelia` - Generate an ASP.NET project configured with Aurelia using the .NET CLI.

 ## Running This Project Using Command Line Tools